lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

     - Provides little to no clinical or scientific utility
     - Reliance could be harmful.

-Example: Drug treatment for disease has odds ratio of 0.8 (0.59, 1.01 95% CI), p>0.05 ("not significant").
-Drug not used, even though uncertainty reaches an odds of 41% less disease from drug. {{2}}
+Example: Odds ratio of 0.8 (0.59, 1.01 95% CI), p>0.05 ("not significant") for drug treatment, uncertainty could reach odds of 41% less disease from drug {{2}}

 `@script`